Capgras delusion: History

 Capgras syndrome is named after Joseph Capgras, a French psychiatrist who first described the disorder in 1923 in his paper co-authored by Jean Reboul-Lachaux.
-They described the case of a French woman, "Madame Macabre," who complained that corresponding "doubles" had taken the places of her husband and other people she knew.
-Capgras and Reboul-Lachaux first called the syndrome "l'illusion des sosies", which can be translated literally as "the illusion of doppelgängers."
+They described the case of a French woman, "Madame Macabre", who complained that corresponding "doubles" had taken the places of her husband and other people she knew.
+Capgras and Reboul-Lachaux first called the syndrome "l'illusion des sosies", which can be translated literally as "the illusion of doppelgängers".

-The syndrome was initially considered a purely psychiatric disorder, the delusion of a double seen as symptomatic of schizophrenia, and purely a female disorder (though this is now known not to be the case) often noted as a symptom of hysteria.
+The syndrome was initially mistakenly considered purely psychiatric, as well as to be a female disorder often symptomatic of hysteria.
 Most of the proposed explanations initially following that of Capgras and Reboul-Lachaux were psychoanalytical in nature.
 It was not until the 1980s that attention turned to the usually co-existing organic brain lesions originally thought to be essentially unrelated or coincidental.
-Today, the Capgras syndrome is understood as a neurological disorder, in which the delusion primarily results from organic brain lesions or degeneration.
+Today, Capgras syndrome is understood to primarily result from neurodegenerative diseases and neurological damage, and is less commonly caused by psychotic disorders.